sigp/lighthouse/book/src/validator-manager-move.md

 - The *source* VC which contains the validators/keystores to be moved.
 - The *destination* VC which is to take the validators/keystores from the source.

-This example will assume the source VC is accessible at `src-host` and the destination VC is accessible at `dest-host`.
-Replace these values with your own.
+The example will assume the source VC is accessible at `src-host` and the destination VC is accessible at `dest-host`.
+Replace these values with your own hostnames or IP addresses.

+The example assumes that the reader is currently logged into `dest-host` via SSH and that the reader can SSH from `dest-host` to `src-host`.

 ### 1. Configure the Source VC